Tigers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- The Tigers have played as the favorite in three of their past 10 games and won one of those contests.
+- In six games as the underdog over the last 10 matchups, the Tigers have a record of 3-3.

-- In their last 10 games with a total, the Tigers and their opponents have failed to hit the over five times.
+- When it comes to the total, the Tigers and their opponents are 5-5-0 in their last 10 games.

-- Oddsmakers have not set a spread for any of the Tigers' last 10 games.
+- Bookmakers have not posted a runline in any of the Tigers' past 10 contests.

 Explore More About This Game